robertcalvert/Oni/README.md

 ### Warning!

 Oni should only be installed on fresh **core system only** installs of Debian 8.
-Running the install against other Debain based distributions, or system not in a fresh state may result in a broken system!
+Running the install against other Debain based distributions, or systems not in a fresh state may result in a broken system!

 ### Set-up, Download and Install....